saifk16/spf-logs/Support_For_RuntimeException_In_SPF_GSoC_2025.md

 <h4>Variations of test cases</h4>

 We can test various combinations of symbolic and concrete values for both strings and indices.
 A single index passed to the mentioned methods can be either symbolic or concrete.
 Similarly, for the substring(beginIndex, endIndex) case, both indices can be symbolic, or either one of them can be symbolic.
 When the index or indices are concrete but the str is symbolic, SPF will still explore symbolically.
 If nothing is symbolic (both string and indices are concrete), SPF will not explore symbolically.

+Also in **charAt** we can also have a variable of **StringBuilder** type in SPF, so we first need to check what type of expression it is.

 ```java
 // Case 1: Both string and index are symbolic